 Table 2 maximum equivalent stress and maximum deformation in Y and Z directions of upper tool carrier under each load step

-It can be seen from Table 2 and Figure 6 that the deformation of the upper tool holder changes with the change of shear position.
+As seen in Table 2 and Figure 6, the deformation of the upper tool holder changes with the change in the shear position.
+The deformation is significant in the middle and relatively small and symmetrical on both sides, aligning with the results from the static simulation.

-The maximum deformation of the upper tool holder in Y and Z directions occurs in load step 8, and the deformation is 0.635 mm and 0.478 mm, respectively, which are less than 1 mm.
+The maximum deformation of the upper tool holder in the Y and Z directions occurs in load step 8, with values of 0.635 mm and 0.478 mm, respectively, which are less than 1 mm.

-The maximum equivalent stress occurs in load step 4, which is 159.2 MPa, which is less than the yield strength of the upper tool holder 235 MPa.
+The maximum equivalent stress is found in load step 4 and has a value of 159.2 MPa, which is lower than the yield strength of 235 MPa for the upper tool holder.

 Fig. 6 Deformation and maximum equivalent stress of upper tool holder in Y and Z directions